aurelia/templating/doc/article/en-US/templating-dynamic-ui-composition.md

 In this section, we are going to be learning how you can dynamically compose inside of your applications utilising Aurelia's dynamic composition functionality.

+In many aspects, dynamic composition closely resembles that of how Aurelia's routing works.
+The big exception of course is dynamic composition allows you to dynamically render views and view-models after the page has loaded.

 ## [Simple composition](aurelia-doc://section/2/version/1.0.0)

 Using the `<compose>` element, we are going to be dynamically composing a view.